how we live out our faith

 Minnesota Peacebuilding Leadership Institute sponsors Strategies for Trauma Awareness and Resilience-The STAR Training, Restorative Justice 101, and Positive Productive Alternatives to Revenge.
 These trainings promote healing, revitalize communities, identify and break cycles of victimhood and violence, and build resilience.
 Faith Mennonite provides financial support for Peacebuilding’s trainings.

-Ten Thousand Villages is a nonprofit store in St. Paul which sells fair-trade products.
-Church members work and volunteer in the stores and serve on the board of directors.
+Ten Thousand Villages is a nonprofit, fair trade retailer of artisan-crafted home décor, personal accessories, and gift items from around the globe, located in St. Paul.
+It is part of the world’s largest and oldest fair trade organization.
+Church members work and volunteer in the store and serve on the board of directors.

-Twin Cities Festival & Sale for World Relief is an annual fall relief sale to raise money for Mennonite Central Committee.
-Church members volunteer to coordinate and staff the sale.
+Twin Cities Festival Relief Sale is an annual fall relief sale/event to raise money for Mennonite Central Committee.
+Church members have been involved in planning and participating in the event.